ADGEfficiency/teaching-monolith/python/README.md

 Why Python?

-- fast to write - suitable for research
+- fast to write - suitable for research,
-- allows quick iteration over ideas
+- allows quick iteration over ideas,
-- can be put into production
+- can be put into production.
-- massive ecosystem
+- massive ecosystem, mature language.

 ## Content